 Article 51.
-Upon motion duly made and seconded and motion to amend by Bryan Lauzon, Chairman Planning Board, it was Unanimously Voted for the Town to amend the Zoning By-Laws as follows:
+To see if the Town will vote to amend the Zoning By-Laws as follows:

 1. Take the existing 3400 - SIGHT OBSTRUCTION in its entirety;

 "At corners, no sign (except signs erected by a public agency), fence... ...said street lines 20 feet back from their point of intersection."